Henry Lowther (politician): Career

 He entered the army on 16 July 1807 as a cornet in the 7th Hussars.
 He was promoted lieutenant on 21 July 1808 and captain on 4 October 1810.
 He served with the 7th Hussars during the campaign of 1809 in Spain, including the battles of Mayorga, Sahagún, Benevente, and the retreat to Corunna.
 From 1812 until 1814, he was in Wellington's army during the Peninsular War, and was made a major in the 10th Hussars on 12 November 1815.
 He received the Peninsular Medal with three clasps after the war.
 On 20 April 1817 he went into the 12th Regiment of Foot as a lieutenant-colonel, with which rank he retired on half-pay.
 In 1830, he transferred to the 44th Foot.
 He raised six part-time Troops of Westmorland Yeomanry Cavalry across Westmorland and Cumberland at his own expense in 1819 and commanded them until he was appointed colonel of the Royal Cumberland Militia in 1830.

 Political career

 First elected in 1812 for Westmorland, a constituency long in the family interest, he continued to be returned until his death on 6 December 1867 at Barleythorpe Hall, Rutland.
 In 1862, he became Father of the House.
 He was the last MP elected during the reign of George III.

 Cricket career

-Between 1818 and 1839, Lowther played in 47 first-class cricket matches.
-A right-handed batsman and right arm slow roundarm bowler, he played most frequently for MCC.
-He played for the Gentlemen in the Gentlemen v Players series and also played once for both Hampshire and Surrey sides.
+Between 1818 and 1839, Lowther played cricket in 47 historically important match matches.
+A right-handed batsman and right arm slow roundarm bowler, he played most frequently for Marylebone Cricket Club (MCC).
+He played for the Gentlemen in the Gentlemen v Players series, and also played once for both Hampshire and Surrey.